JavaTMP/JavaTMP/docs/pages/high-level-template-structure.md

 In this page we are going to discuss the mandatory or global front-end resources with its initialization and secondary or demo feature pages only.

-### Embedded CSS/JS Code in `index.html`
+### Embedded CSS/JS Code in `index.jsp`
-For separation of concerns and simplicity we moved any `CSS/JS` codes that should be in `index.html` to file `index.js` and initialize page by calling `index.init` function that will wrap all initialization of above plugins.
+For separation of concerns and simplicity we moved any `CSS/JS` codes that should be in `index.jsp` to file `index.js` and initialize page by calling `index.init` function that will wrap all initialization of above plugins.
 Check out `./web/assets/src/js-src/index.js` Javascript file for more information.

-### Embedded CSS/JS Code in `./web/pages` folder
+### Embedded CSS/JS Code in `./pages` folder
-Most ajax demo pages are based on one of template snippet empty pages reside in `./web/pages/custom-pages/empty-pages` specially `card-page.html`.
-Check out HTML file `./web/pages/custom-pages/empty-pages/card-page.html` So whenever we need to implement a new demo page for plugin or feature, we copy this file to desired folder in `./web/pages/` and rename it and add a new link in sidebar menu to point to it and write the code inside this new page with all references to external `CSS` and `Javascript` files if there are anyones and embed to any custom styling
+Most ajax demo pages are based on one of template snippet empty pages reside in `./pages/custom-pages/empty-pages` specially `card-page.jsp`.
+Check out HTML file `./web/pages/custom-pages/empty-pages/card-page.jsp` So whenever we need to implement a new demo page for plugin or feature, we copy this file to desired folder in `./web/pages/` and rename it and add a new link in sidebar menu to point to it and write the code inside this new page with all references to external `CSS` and `Javascript` files if there are anyones and embed to any custom styling